wpb-astro/MCSED/docs/source/Fitting Parameters.rst

 ``MCSED`` contains numerous options for fitting a galaxy’s spectral energy distribution.
-Many of these options can be specified either on the command line or entered directly in the ``config.py`` configuration script, including 5 dust attenuation laws and 6 star formation rate histories.
-These options (and others) are described below.
+Many of these options can be specified either on the command line or entered directly in the ``config.py`` configuration script, including five dust laws and six star formation rate histories.
+These options are described below.

 .. _subsec:attenuation: